 Before making the mask, clean your hands, workplace and all parts.
 Making the mask yourself is safer than doing it for others!
 Wash your hands again before putting on the mask, adjust the nose piece to your face and do not touch the mask afterwards!
 After wearing, you should safely dispose or recycle all parts and wash your hands again thoroughly.
 Don’t ever wear the mask for longer than 2-4 hours, if you have breathing problems or when it is wet or dirty!

-Instructions for variant 1 of the DIY instant hybrid mask
+Instructions for Variant 1 of the DIY Hybrid Instant Mask

-(1) Cut 21 x 24 cm / 8,2” x 9,4” of fabric or non-woven filter material (e.g. paper napkin, paper towel or paper handkerchief) for 2 – 3 layers!
-That’s 2 cm / 0,8” more on each side than specified in the pattern!
-Prepare 18 cm / 7” of garden wire (or alternatively paper clip, booklet strips, bag clip), 2 rubber bands (or hair ties, elastic band, jersey / nylon strips) as well as 10 staplers (or paper clips, safety pins, needle and thread) as well as an iron or some weight.
+(1) Cut 21 x 24 cm / 8,2” x 9,4” of fabric or non-woven filter material (e.g. Filti, non-woven polypropylen (NWPP), blue shop towels or even paper napkins) for 2 – 3 layers!
+That’s 2 cm / 0,8” more on each side than specified in the pattern.
+Prepare 18 cm / 7” of wire (alternatively binder clips or coffee ties), 2 rubber bands (or hair ties, elastics, jersey / nylon strips) as well as 10 staplers (or paper clips, safety pins, needle and thread) as well as an iron or some weight.

 (2) Print the folding template or draw it, according to the given measurements, on heavy paper and cut it out.
 In the folding template, fold the top and bottom edge back 1.5 cm / 0,6” and fold pleat A, B and C. Place layered materials neatly behind the template, fold everything together and and iron it or brush smooth.
 Pull the paper off to the side.

-(3) Turn your piece over, insert the garden wire or unfolded paper clip in the middle of the folded top edge and fix it on the right and left with two staplers or paper clips.
-Layer the form template on your piece and fold the excess material to the inside of the mask, without moving the pleats around, and iron or press the folded sides flat.
+(3) Turn your piece over.
+If you’d like to have a nose piece, insert a wire or unfolded paper clip in the middle of the folded top edge and fix it right and left with two staplers or paper clips.
+Layer the form template on your piece and fold excess material to the inside of the mask, without moving the pleats, and iron or press the folded sides flat.

 (4) Place your rubber bands neatly in the folded edges on the sides of your piece and then staple these edges on the top, bottom and on two middle folds approx. 1 cm / 0,4” from the edge, from the outside. – Done!
 When putting on your new mask, don’t forget to fold up the reverse pleat at the top, put it on the nose and straighten your nose piece.